Helpful things to know

 - in the Pauline Gandel Children's Quarter you'll find a family room with baby change and breastfeeding facilities.

 The Library has free computers with internet access for up to 1-hour sessions.

-Public computers are located in the Information Centre and Create Quarter, on the ground floor.
+Public computers are located in the Information Centre, on the ground floor.

 Visitors must clean equipment before and after their session, using the provided sanitising wipes.

 We encourage you to bring your own device if you have one, and use the Library's free wi-fi and power outlets.

 The Library offers print, copy and scan services to all library users.
 Services include:

 - printing directly from USB

 - web printing from personal devices and email